 When deciding whether to pursue a matter, the ACCC will prioritise those which fall within our current priority areas.
 The ACCC will give particular consideration to those matters which also have the following factors:

 - conduct that is of significant public interest or concern

 - conduct that results in substantial consumer or small business detriment

 - national conduct by large traders, recognising the potential for greater consumer detriment and the likelihood that conduct of large traders can influence other market participants

 - conduct involving a significant new or emerging market issue or where our action is likely to have an educative or deterrent effect

 - where our action will assist to clarify aspects of the law, especially newer provisions of the Act.

-The ACCC will also continue important residual work in areas previously identified as priority areas.
+While the ACCC will always prioritise current priority areas, we will also retain capacity to pursue other matters that display the above factors, and will continue important residual work in areas previously identified as priority areas.